 'POD might be up for it,' I thought, reasoning that I'd make a good brand ambassador for their healthy lunch thing.
-Alas, the clothes were once again an issue; the people behind the counter deemed my sliders a health hazard and stared at me until I left.
+Alas, the clothes were once again an issue; the people behind the counter deemed my sliders a health hazard and stared at me till I left.

 Hope finally came in the shape of Elite Café.
 The friendly lady behind the counter asked what I was like.
 I told her I was moody with my default health goth resting bitchface.
 She told me that didn't matter and to ring her up for shifts.

 In retrospect, I'm not sure the high street was a suitable working environment for a princess of nylon darkness.
-But if they can tear themselves away from posting photos of futuristic synthetic limbs on Facebook for long enough, their unique blend of physical fitness and infinite sadness could make health goths of both genders ideal candidates for the high-class escort game.
+But if they can tear themselves away from posting photos of futuristic synthetic limbs on Facebook for long enough, the unique blend of physical fitness and infinite sadness could make health goths of both genders ideal candidates for the high-class escort game.

 Staff in every café in East London seem to dress normcore in some form or other, so I thought getting a job would be easy.
 I was right.
 Every café I tried gave me a positive return on my pleas.

 Wearing a baggy jumper and vacant expression, I probably seemed like a pretty docile creature.
 The sort of born follower who'd make BLT subs with my head down, return with five minutes of my lunchbreak to spare and be too scared to ask for time off over reading week.
 Win-win.